-(ix) David Ottensoser ("Ottensoser"), general counsel, chief compliance officer and a member of the risk committee.
+(x) David Ottensoser ("Ottensoser") was general counsel, chief compliance officer and a member of the risk committee.
 Ottensoser participated in drafting, reviewing and/or commenting on the contracts and other documents that bound PPVA to the improper transactions comprising the First and Second Schemes and without which the First and Second Scheme could not have occurred.
 As a member of the risk committee, he was responsible for assessing the risk associated with PPVA's investments, a significant issue in determining value.
 At the same time, Ottensoser provided legal services to BAM/the Beechwood Entities, even when those parties ostensibly were on opposite sides of a transaction from PPVA.
-Ottensoser received a salary as well as bonus compensation, so he personally benefitted from the inflated asset values assigned to PPVA's assets by the Platinum Defendants and from the inflated distributions, fees and other payments made to Platinum Management by PPVA;
+Ottensoser received a salary as well as bonus compensation, so he personally benefitted from the inflated distributions, fees and other payments made to Platinum Defendants and from the inflated distributions, fees and other payments made to Platinum Management by PPVA;

-- (x) Naftali Manela ("Manela"), was chief operating officer, a member of the valuation committee and an officer of certain subsidiaries through which PPVA held its investments, such as DMRJ.
+(xi) Naftali Manela ("Manela") was chief operating officer, a member of the valuation committee and an officer of certain subsidiaries through which PPVA held its investments, such as DMRJ.
 Manela was responsible for all aspects of the administration of PPVA's business.
 Manela also worked closely with senior management including Nordlicht, Bodner, Huberfeld, Levy, Fuchs, and the portfolio managers such as Small and Steinberg in structuring transactions and investments on behalf of PPVA.
 At the same time, Manela worked for BAM/the Beechwood Entities, performing similar services, even when those parties ostensibly were on opposite sides of a transaction from PPVA.
-Manela received a salary as well as bonus compensation, so he directly benefitted from the inflated asset values assigned to PPVA's assets by the Platinum Defendants and from the inflated distributions, fees and other payments made to Platinum Management by PPVA; - (xi) Daniel Saks ("Saks"), was, until about 2014, a portfolio/investment manager with oversight and control over numerous PPVA investments.
+Manela received a salary as well as bonus compensation, so he directly benefitted from the inflated asset values assigned to PPVA's assets by the Platinum Defendants and from the inflated distributions, fees and other payments made to Platinum Management by PPVA;

+(xii) Daniel Saks ("Saks") was, until about 2014, a portfolio/investment manager with oversight and control over numerous PPVA investments.
 In particular, by the end of 2013, Saks became responsible for overseeing and managing PPVA's bio/pharma investments in companies including Advaxis Inc., Angiolight, Inc., Echo Therapeutics Inc., FluoroPharma, Navidea Biopharmaceuticals Inc., NewCardio Inc., Urigen Pharmaceuticals Inc., and Vistagen Therapeutics Inc., and previously was involved with overseeing the investment in Golden Gate Oil.
-During 2014, Saks began working for the Beechwood Entities, eventually serving as Chief Investment Officer and then President of B Asset Manager LP during and after 2015; and - (xii) Ezra Beren ("Beren"), who until the end of 2015 was an investment manager with responsibility for overseeing and managing PPVA's subsidiary RJ Credit and its various investments (e.g., PEDEVCO), among other investments, as well as a required member of the valuation committee that had responsibility for valuing all of PPVA's assets and investments and was paid a salary plus incentive compensation based on the increased value of the investments he managed, whether realized or unrealized.
+During 2014, Saks began working for the Beechwood Entities, eventually serving as Chief Investment Officer and then President of B Asset Manager LP during and after 2015; and member of the valuation committee that had responsibility for valuing all of PPVA's assets and investments and was paid a salary plus incentive compensation based on the increased value of the investments he managed, whether realized or unrealized.
 In 2014, Beren also entered into an investment management agreement with BAM, for which he was paid based on the performance of the investments he managed, so he personally benefitted from the inflated asset values assigned to PPVA's assets by the Platinum Defendants and from the inflated distributions, fees and other payments made to Platinum Management by PPVA.
 Beren worked for BAM/the Beechwood Entities even when those parties ostensibly were on opposite sides of a transaction from PPVA.
 As of January 1, 2016, he worked at BAM full time.